yaromar/apoe4-multiomic-project/WES_pipeline/README.md

 # WES_pipeline (Slurm + DSQ workflow)

 This folder contains scripts for whole-exome sequencing (WES) preprocessing and analysis on the Yale HPC cluster.
+All paths are cluster-specific and provided for documentation; users should adapt paths and module names to their local environment.

 ---